Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 -

-Best known for flashy pumps and drool-worthy tools, Lezyne delved into the GPS cycling computer market in 2016, and its line of Super GPS computers has found a good balance between functionality and price point.
+Best known for its range of MTB pumps and tools, Lezyne delved into the GPS cycling computer market in 2016, and its line of GPS computers has found a good balance between functionality and price point.

-Using a non-touch, black-and-white screen, the Super Pro boasts an impressive claimed battery life of 28 hours.
-So for cost v's battery life make this GPS unit a great choice if battery life on a budget is your preference.
+The screen on the Lezyne Macro is a basic black-and-white and non-touch.
+However, it boasts an impressive battery life of 24 hours, but our tester Jon Slade managed 28 hours of run-time during his testing.
+So for cost v's battery life, it makes this GPS unit a great choice if a good battery performance on a budget is your preference.

 How to choose the best MTB GPS computer